geo-c/OCT-Core-Docs/docs/schemas/1_apps.md

     -- General
-    created TIMESTAMP WITH TIME ZONE NOT NULL, updated TIMESTAMP WITH TIME ZONE,
+    created TIMESTAMP WITH TIME ZONE NOT NULL, updated TIMESTAMP WITH TIME ZONE NOT NULL,

     -- Attributes
 	app_name CHARACTER VARYING(255) NOT NULL UNIQUE,